Ankit-Moura/Ankit-Moura/README.md

 <!--END_SECTION:waka-->

-Passionate about solving real-world problems with Python Flask and React.
+Passionate about solving real-world problems by building amazing softwares.
 React stole my heart for its dynamic approach – unlike traditional HTML and CSS, React offers a more organized and efficient way to create interactive and engaging user interfaces.
 Excited to explore new tech stacks and collaborate on impactful projects.
 Let's build something meaningful together!